 - Your provider may use an EMG (electromyography) machine.
 An EMG machine records the movement of your vocal cord muscles through tiny electrodes placed on your skin.
 This helps your provider guide the needle to the correct area.

-- Another method involves using a flexible laryngoscope inserted thru the nose to help guide the needle.
+- Another method involves using a flexible laryngoscope inserted through the nose to help guide the needle.

 Through the mouth:

 - You may have general anesthesia so you are asleep during this procedure.

 - You may also have numbing medicine sprayed into your nose, throat, and larynx.

 - Your provider will use a long, curved needle to inject directly into the vocal cord muscles.

 - You provider may place a small camera (endoscope) into your mouth to guide the needle.